 Direct helps to cut costs and deliver improved quality of care.

-On the clinical side, Direct Messaging addresses gaps in transitions of care which have been identified as a significant patient safety issue.
+On the clinical side, Direct Secure Messaging addresses gaps in transitions of care which have been identified as a significant patient safety issue.
 Incomplete exchange of patient health information among providers when transitioning from one care environment to another is a point of vulnerability that can compromise the overall quality of care a patient receives.

 On the business side, Direct Messaging can reduce or eliminate the costs associated with fax workflows by transitioning relatively expensive fax communication to less expensive email workflows.

-Direct Messaging provides many additional benefits including:
+There are many additional benefits to Direct Messaging, including: